Zdong104/Computer-Use-Agent_Collector/README.md

 The recommended interface is the local web control panel:

-- **Left side:** agent control panel for recording, labeling, references, memory, step budget, and live trajectory.
+- **Left side:** agent control panel for choosing your model provider, recording, labeling, references, memory, step budget, and live trajectory.
 - **Right side:** the real desktop environment where the task is executed.

 This layout makes it easy to supervise an agent while seeing both its decisions